 With Fullerton baseball, there are not many down seasons; in fact, there is seldom a losing streak.
 Rarely do winning traditions equate fans turning away from the value proposition and consequently the stands are often full.
-An average of 2,000 fans at every game seem to have no issue with the prices of tickets, food, or parking.

 After picking up a ticket to the game at the box office, fans will walk up a palm tree lined walkway, definitely providing a Southern California feel to the venue.
 At the top of the walkway, fans can look out onto the field and take note of some of the unique items the field offers.

 As you walk toward the press box along the concourse, on the third base side is a tall standup board that displays the starting lineups of both teams.
 Above the starting lineups on the wall is a display featuring Titan All-Americans, National Players of the Year, and other player accolades as well as honoring their four National Champion teams from 1979, 1984, 1995 and 2004.
 With a title from each decade since 1975 and Fullerton being a regular in the NCAA tournament, it’s only natural to think CSUF is due for another one before this decade ends.